denisdefreyne/released/README.md

 TODO: figure out difference between temporary/retriable failures (GitHub is down) and permanent/non-retriable ones (tests are failing)

-### Stage

-A stage consists of one or more goals.
-A stage is completed when each of the individual goals inside that stage are achieved.

-For example:

-* `tested`
-  * `tests_passing`: the tests are passing
-  * `style_checked`: the style checks are passing
-* `built`:
-  * `pkg_built`: the Debian package is built
-  * `gem_built`: the RubyGem is built
-* `published`:
-  * `pkg_published`: the Debian package is published
-  * `gem_published`: the RubyGem is published

-The goals inside a stage can be executed in parallel or in any order.

 ### Pipeline

-A pipeline is a sequence of stages.
-Each stage will be executed in sequence, and a stage will only be executed if no goals in the previous stage have failed.
+A pipeline is a sequence of goals.
+Each goal will be executed in sequence, and a goal will only be executed if no previous goals have failed.

 ## Pipeline file